samarmohan/backend-frameworks/README.md

 Django: I love Django :).
 You need serializers, urls, and the actual API.
 A little too much boilerplate for something so simple.
 You need a third party package for this.

-Using Django, ASP.NET Core, Spring Boot, and Nestjs is overkill for just an API.
-Only use those if you are building an API and using pages.
+Rails: This was pretty easy and fast.
+Ruby is a weird language.
+I used the CLI to create the models and wrote simple functions that do the work.

-Since Express and Flask are easy to set up, use those for API only applications.
+You should use Express or Flask for an API only application because they are easy to set up.